michaeljwalla/3ds-brew-remote/3ds/README.md

 ## Setup

-First, ensure your development environment is configured:
+First, ensure your development environment is configured (put export variables here then run this):

 ```bash
 source ~/.bashrc